-For the past 30 years, The Land Conservancy of San Luis Obispo County has been working to permanently protect and enhance lands in the county that have important benefits for people and wildlife.
-The Land Conservancy acquired the Pismo Preserve in September 2014 with the goal of creating a space for hiking, biking, and equestrian use.
-They envisioned a project that provides safe access to different user groups while being sensitive to the surrounding communities.
-The 880-acre Pismo Preserve is the first project of this magnitude to be completed by the Land Conservancy.
-The site will have restrooms, picnic facilities, and an American with Disabilities Act (ADA)-accessible trail.
+The Land Conservancy acquired the Pismo Preserve in September 2014 with the goal of creating a space for hiking, biking and equestrian use.
+It envisioned a project that provides safe access to different users while being sensitive to the surrounding communities.
+The Pismo Preserve is the first project of this magnitude to be developed by the Land Conservancy.
+The site will have restrooms, picnic facilities and a wheelchair-accessible trail.